Features and Benefits

 Nucleus allows restricting content access via its Permissions feature.
 Permissions are ACLs or Access Control Lists.

 ACLs can be used to make a project directory be accessible only to the team working on it.
 ACLs make it simple for a user to protect their files from being changed by other users - but still be visible/readable.
 Similarly, the permissions on a directory can be set such that only a particular group of users can see them and even know that it exists.
 Admins can easily set the right level of permissions for the right users and groups.

 Click here to learn more about ACLs and Permissions Management.

 Enterprise Nucleus Server supports single sign-on (SSO) authentication integration with SAML Identity Providers (IDPs).

 Security Assertion Markup Language (SAML) is a standard for logging users into applications based on their sessions in another context.
-This single sign-on (SSO) login standard has significant advantages over logging in using a username/password:
+Using single sign-on (SSO) offers significant advantages over logging in using a username/password:

 Users do not need to type in credentials

 Users do not need to remember multiple passwords

 Users do not need to renew forgotten passwords